ted-tanner/entries-backend/Readme.md

 * `user_key_store` model on server should contain:
   - RSA private key
   - Private keys for accessing budgets
+* Send version with every request.
+A response code should indicate that the client is too out-of-date to function properly.
+Notify the user that they need to update the app and only allow offline access.
+* Client should add random data to their `user_keystore` of a random size (not greater than a megabyte) so the server cannot accurately estimate the number or budgets a user has based on the size of the encrypted blob.
+* A budget invite does not have a foreign key constraint for the database.
+That means that the budget could be deleted while an invite is still active for the budget.
+If there is a 404 for the budget invite, display a message to the user that says something like "This budget no longer exists" and delete the invite.
+* If budget share invite sender email == recipient email, do nothing when accepting budget
+* The server can't easily validate that a budget invitation doesn't already exist for the recipient.
+The client should combine all budget share invites to the same budget into one to display to the user.
+Listing any one of the invite senders should be just fine.

 #### IMPORTANT Data Syncronization Stuff
 * Synchronize all data with a hash.
 When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
 If the hash doesn't match what the server has, the update is rejected by the server.
 The client must pull what the server has and redo the update.